thosgood/this-weeks-finds/markdown/251-300/week286.md

 > to the round one.
 It's also how I managed to make the orange wrap
 > around the green and the red wrap around the orange.

-On the *n*-Category Café, Tom Leinster raised a useful point:
+On the $n$-Category Café, Tom Leinster raised a useful point:

 > Something that bothered me for a while about rational homotopy, as an
 > outsider, was this phrase "the homotopy groups are rational vector